Man’s wallet stolen while helping dog hit by car

 “It’s a super big concern.
 I was busy today so I wasn’t able to break free, but I’ll probably dedicate Monday to getting my ID squared away," he said.

-Animal Control told News 3 sadly the dog suffered injuries and the owners are trying to figure out the best care for the animal at this point.
+Animal Control told WTKR the dog suffered significant injuries and the owners are trying to figure out the best care for the animal at this point.